seanpmaxwell/jet-validators/README.md

   isEnum(StringEnum) // true
 ```

-Variations:
-- isEnum
-- isOptionalEnum
-- isNullableEnum
-- isNullishEnum
-- TEnum (type)

 ### `isEnumVal` <a name="isEnumVal"></a>
 Check if the argument is a value of the enum.
 You must initialize this with a valid non-mixed enum type: see: `eslint@typescript-eslint/no-mixed-enums`.
+- isEnumVal
+- isOptionalEnumVal
+- isNullableEnumVal
+- isNullishEnumVal

 ```typescript
   enum NumberEnum {
     Foo,
     Bar,
   }
   const isNumberEnumVal = isEnumVal(NumberEnum);
 ```

-Variations:
-- isEnumVal
-- isOptionalEnumVal
-- isNullableEnumVal
-- isNullishEnumVal
 <br/><br/>